ClouDesire/docusaurus/docs/onboarding.md

   has to provide a "_syndication endpoint_" and proceed with the integrations via API, as described in [this section](syndication.md)
-* for **Docker Applications** (where Cloudesire will provision on the cloud a new virtual-machine containing a running instance of the application for each customer) the software vendor should use [Docker Packaging](docker.md) (a self-contained archive of your application meeting the [Docker](https://www.docker.com/) standards).
-More detailed instruction for the onboarding of Docker applications can be found in [this section](docker.md)
 * for **Service**, the same rules of syndicated applications applies, but the integration is optional
 * for **API** products, please refer to the [API section](api-product.md).

-The following sections refer to other additional functionalities, which can be used both in the Syndicated and Docker applications.
+The following sections refer to other additional functionalities that can be used for Syndicated products.

 ### Application Metrics